Editor’s note: This story was originally published on Feb. 28. It was updated on Mar. 3 to include the perspective of SWOP Behind Bars.

 Sex workers are abandoning their Amazon wishlists after the company began sending notices Wednesday that customer addresses may soon be exposed to buyers.
 As first covered by 404 Media, a change in Amazon policy means customers who use the site’s public wishlists may have their addresses exposed to customers via third-party sellers.

 Currently, when Amazon users make a public wishlist, they can prevent gifters from purchasing list items through third-party sellers, but according to Amazon’s email to customers, on March 25th, they’ll no longer have a choice.
 These sellers, unlike Amazon, may opt to share users’ addresses with gift buyers for reasons like package tracking.
+For many sex workers, who’ve long used Amazon’s wishlist to engage with fans, that means they have to leave the platform.

-As sex work has transformed into an online industry, doxxing and the subsequent risks for stalking, harassment, and other violence has become a significant threat to its workers.
+As sex work has transformed into an online industry, doxxing and the subsequent risks for stalking, harassment, and other violence have become a significant threat to workers.
 A 2025 survey of online sex workers reported that 34% of its respondents had been doxxed.
-It’s a pervasive enough problem that sex work advocacy groups have created resource guides to preventing and dealing with the fallout of doxxing, and one research paper found, among the camming community, doxxing was routinely treated as an “expected” hazard.
+It’s a pervasive enough problem that sex work advocacy groups have created resource guides to preventing and dealing with the fallout of doxxing, and one research paper found, within the camming community, doxxing was routinely treated as an “expected” hazard.

 ATTENTION!!
 IF YOU HAVE AN AMAZON WISHLIST PLEASE READ THIS AND CHANGE YOUR SETTINGS ASAP #Amazon #Wishlist #SW